Skip to main content

 Estrogen exerts its primary bone-protective effect by modulating this very system.
 It increases the expression of OPG and suppresses the production of RANKL by osteoblasts.
 Estrogen also directly induces apoptosis (programmed cell death) in osteoclasts.

 GnRH analog therapy, by inducing profound hypoestrogenism, removes this critical regulatory influence.
 The absence of estrogen signaling leads to a marked increase in RANKL expression and a decrease in OPG expression.
 This dramatically shifts the RANKL/OPG ratio in favor of RANKL, creating a powerful stimulus for the differentiation and activation of bone-resorbing osteoclasts.
-The result is an uncoupling of and resorption, leading to the accelerated loss of bone mineral density observed clinically.
+The result is an uncoupling of bone formation and resorption, leading to the accelerated loss of bone mineral density observed clinically.

 The hypoestrogenic state created by GnRH analogs directly upregulates the RANKL signaling pathway, accelerating bone resorption.